adgalad/Epilog/README.md

     <type> <variable_id>,
 ~~~

 To assign a value to a variable the assignment operator `is` is used.
-If a variable is not initialized,
+If a
-it contains whatever the memory contains at the moment of the declaration.
+variable is not initialized, it contains whatever the memory contained at the
+moment of the declaration; in other words, its value is undefined.

 Example:
 ~~~erlang